 On insurance, many of you are covered by your parent’s policy and some of you will have insurance included as part of your abroad program.
 You are required to have insurance that is valid worldwide as a condition of participating in a program abroad.
 We also ask that you to check and ensure that you have medical evacuation and repatriation coverage.
 It is easy to buy that separately and cheaply (you can purchase an ISIC card at www.myisic.com if you have medical insurance already and only need the evacuation and repatriation.)
 If you are using your own insurance make sure that you have the insurance card with you and that you know the phone number for international assistance.
 You will need to check with your provider for questions about coverage, deductibles, claims, and the like.

-You may also choose to purchase a policy elsewhere, but if you do, you need to make sure that the coverage is comprehensive and that it includes evacuation and repatriation coverage.
-If you do not purchase the year-long HWS policy through Gallagher Koster (and instead purchase the study abroad semester policy or have another policy elsewhere), then you need to waive this coverage on the Gallagher Koster website and click on “petition to waive”.
+You may instead choose to purchase a policy elsewhere, but if you do, you need to make sure that the coverage is comprehensive and that it includes evacuation and repatriation coverage.
+If you do not purchase the year-long HWS policy through Gallagher Student Health (and instead purchase a policy elsewhere), then you need to waive this coverage on the Gallagher Student Health website and click on “student waive/enroll.”
 If you do not waive the coverage, then the year-long policy will be purchased for you automatically and will appear on your tuition bill.

 American girls are easy.
 A special word to women going abroad: the sad truth is that some foreign men believe this stereotype to be true.
 How they may have arrived at this conclusion is not hard to surmise if you watch a little TV.
 What this means for you is that certain behaviors in public (drunkenness being a big one) may get you unwanted attention from the worst kinds of people.
 Again, blend in by watching the behavior of those around you and adopting it as your way.